evan-007/evan-site/source/blog/2015-11-22-apartment-migration.html.markdown

 tenants.each do |database|
   %x(psql #{new_database_name} -c 'alter schema \"#{database}\" rename to public;')

   %x(pg_restore --verbose --no-acl --no-owner --data-only -h localhost -d
     #{new_database_name} ../backups/PostgreSQL-#{database}.sql
     --disable-triggers -j 5)

   %x(psql #{new_database_name} -c 'alter schema public rename to
     \"#{database}\";')
 end

 %x(psql #{new_database_name} -c 'alter schema public_save rename to
   public;')
 ```

-I couldn't find an easy way to import to a selected schema so this script first
+I couldn't find a way to use `pg_restore` and a target schema so this script first
-renames the `public` schema for safekeeping.
+renames the `public` schema for safekeeping. `psql -c` executes a single command
+and then exists the `psql` console, which is handy for scripting.

+Ruby has a few different ways to send commands to the console. `%x(command)`
+allows for string interpolation and prints the output directly to the console.

-Then, it steps through each `Apartment::Tenant` and renames the tenant's schema
+After moving the public schema, the script steps through each
+`Apartment::Tenant` and renames the tenant's schema to `public`, which allows
-to `public`, which allows `pg_restore` to work correctly.
-Since the schema has
+`pg_restore` to work correctly.
+Since the schema has already had all of it's
-already had all of it's migrations run, it's run with the `--data-only` flag to
-just import data.
+migrations run, it's run with the `--data-only` flag to just import data.
+If
+there are foreign keys in the database, `--disable-triggers` is probably needed
+to prevent the restore from checking foreign key integrity.
+The `-j 5` option
+runs multiple jobs to help speed up a larger database restore, but
+unfortunately it doesn't help rebuild large indexes quickly

 Since `pg_restore` only works on the `public_schema`, after each tenant is
 imported, we rename it to its correct name so that apartment can work correctly
 and then rename the next tenant in the loop to `public` and repeat the process.

 At the end, the old `public` schema is correctly renamed and now all of the
-databases are running on a single postgres instance. cool!
+databases are running on a single postgres instance.
+Cool!